MinishLab/model2vec/README.md

 Our official documentation can be found [here](https://github.com/MinishLab/model2vec/blob/main/docs/README.md).
 This includes:
 - [Usage documentation](https://github.com/MinishLab/model2vec/blob/main/docs/usage.md): Provides a technical overview of how to use Model2Vec.
-- [Integrations documentation](https://github.com/MinishLab/model2vec/blob/main/docs/integrations.md):Provides examples of how to use Model2Vec in various downstream libraries.
+- [Integrations documentation](https://github.com/MinishLab/model2vec/blob/main/docs/integrations.md): Provides examples of how to use Model2Vec in various downstream libraries.
 - [Model2Vec technical documentation](https://github.com/MinishLab/model2vec/blob/main/docs/what_is_model2vec.md): Provides a high-level overview of how Model2Vec works.